Methamphetamine

-Methamphetamine, often called meth, releases a large dose of dopamine in the brain.
-It’s made using pseudoephedrine, which is found in common cold medicines.
-When someone takes meth, it gives them a big boost of energy and confidence, which can make them want to keep using it, even after just trying it once.
+Methamphetamine, often referred to as meth, triggers a large release of dopamine in the brain.
+It’s created using pseudoephedrine, a common ingredient in cold medicines.
+When someone uses meth, they get a huge burst of energy and self-assurance, which can push them to want more, even after only trying it once.

-People get hooked on meth because the dopamine rush changes the way their brain’s reward system works.
-The meth high becomes the only thing that makes them feel good.
-When this happens, they start wanting that high a lot, and they might do anything to get more meth.
-This can make meth the most important thing in their life, and they might start ignoring other aspects of life such as hygeine.
+People become dependent on meth because the dopamine surge changes how their brain’s reward system operates.
+The meth high becomes the sole source of good feelings for them.
+As this takes hold, they start craving that high more and more, pushing them go through drastic measures to get more meth.
+This can make it the central focus of their life, and they might begin overlooking other essential things like cleanliness.

-Stopping meth can be incredibly tough.
-People who are hooked on meth can become irritable, feel very paranoid, and even experience hallucination.
-They might not sleep for days, lose weight, and feel all sorts of other symptoms that make it incredibly difficult to quit.
+Putting an end to meth use can be incredibly challenging.
+Those who are addicted to meth can become easily irritated, feel highly paranoid, and might even have hallucinations.
+They could go without sleep for days, shed weight, and cope with various other symptoms that make quitting extremely demanding.

 Breaking free from meth addiction is one of the toughest challenges a person can face.
 Stopping meth suddenly, known as quitting cold turkey, is highly risky.
 The symptoms of withdrawal can lead to hazardous and impulsive behavior, and the physical effects only make matters worse.